NAFTI, Canon hold workshop in film, photography - Graphic Online | Ghana News

-The workshop, which is the second in the series, forms part of a three-year partnership agreement signed by the two institutions to support national efforts to make the film and photography industry more viable, creative, professional and attractive.
+The workshop and is the second in the series, forms part of a three-year partnership agreement signed by the two institutions to support national efforts to make the film and photography industry more viable, creative, professional and attractive.

 It has brought together more than 50 participants from across the country, comprising professionals and students of NAFTI and other private film and photography institutions.